 Because of the separation, both the incarcerated parent and the child's caregiver face many changes in their relationship.
-You and the child may feel shame or made to somehow feel responsible.
-At times, you may feel like you are "doing time" just like the offender.
-While you may worry about taking care of the offender, you must first care for yourself and your family.
+The caregiver and the child may feel shame or somehow responsible.
+At times, they may feel like they are "doing time" just like the offender.
+While the caregiver may worry about the offender, she must first care for herself and her family.

-In Staying Connected and Staying Strong: A Handbook for Families and Friends of Those Incarcerated in Minnesota State Correctional Facilities, the Council on Crime and Justice and the Minnesota Department of Corrections give this advice to the spouses/partners and parents of incarcerated family members.
+Staying Connected and Staying Strong: A Handbook for Families and Friends of Those Incarcerated in Minnesota State Correctional Facilities, gives the following advice to the spouses/partners and parents of incarcerated family members.
 We adapted their materials in the next three sections of this handbook.

-Married/Partner to an Offender
+Spouse/Partner of an Offender

-Having your partner incarcerated may put a lot of strain on your relationship.
-You have to deal with both the physical and emotional separation.
-In order to stay committed to each other, you will need to find ways to express your love and concern for your partner.
-You will also need to find ways to help your relationship continue to grow.
+Having a partner incarcerated puts a lot of strain on the relationship.
+Both partners have to deal with the physical and emotional separation.
+In order to stay committed to each other, both will need to find ways to express their love and concern for each other.
+They also need to find ways to help their relationship continue to grow.